Growth

 - Meditation/prayer

 - I believe we are the combination of a mind, a body, and a third more complex thing.
 Sometimes referred to as the soul or spirit.
-W/o getting too esoteric, find things that satisfy your soul and make them a part of your life.
+W/o getting too esoteric, find things that satisfy your whole being and make them a part of your life.

 - Proper nutrition/hydration/sleep

 - You need energy to be the best version of yourself.
-Take control over what you consume, and feel the change.
+Take control over what you consume.
+Air, liquids, foods, information, all of it.

 - Relationships/bonds

-- Maybe this was lost during the pandemic, but we are social beings.
+- We are social beings.
 Catching up with people over a meal, going to events, museums, trips, or whatever peaks your interest; it will make you feel better than not going.
 You grow your appreciation for the people you have relationships with, and build new ones.